 The maximum grant intensity levels which may be offered are set out in Table 4 below.
 SEAI may at its own discretion offer lower levels of funding than the maximum grant intensities available.
-The level of support offered will be determined based on SME status, the incentive effect that the grant creates for the beneficiary, and a value for money assessment.
-Further details are set out in Section 7.5 Grant amount recommendation.
+The level of support offered will be determined based on project description, SME status, the incentive effect that the grant creates for the beneficiary, and a value for money assessment.
+Further details are set out in Section 7 Grant amount calculation.